Love, Obligation, and the Limits of Care

 Hospice teams help separate the two.

-Naming this distinction reduces moral distress and prevents unnecessary suffering.
+Naming this distinction reduces moral distress and prevents unnecessary suffering (Ananzeh et al., 2026).

 Why Families Equate Love with Suffering

-Culturally, we reward endurance.
-We frame sacrifice as proof of devotion.
-In illness, this often leads families to believe that suffering is the price of love.
+In serious illness, families often believe that suffering is the price of love.

 Hospice reframes that belief.